mlcfl/builder/README.md

 ## How to use?

-First of all you need an installed the next programms:
+First of all you need an installed the next programs:
 - [Node.js](https://nodejs.org) (Node.js version 18.13.0+, npm version 7.5.6+).
 - [pnpm](https://pnpm.io) (version 7.28.0+)